slaclab/TrackingResolution/README.md

   	-eta ETA, --eta ETA  pseudorapidity (default: 0)

-  	-p P, --p P          momentum of the particle in GeV/c (default: 1 GeV)
+  	-p P, --p P          momentum of the particle in GeV/c (default: 1 GeV) (Note this is the total momentum)

 Caveat: at least three layers are needed for a reasonable output.